asupriana/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is a programming interface for HTML, that allows a page to be changed and manipulated using a scripting language like JavaScript.

 2. What is an event?
+An event is a trigger that takes place when a user does something on a wepage that is detected.

 3. What is an event listener?
+A method that uses callbacks for a selected element.

 4. Why would we convert a NodeList into an Array?
+To use some array advanced methods.

 5. What is a component?
+A component is a modular set of imformation,styles,behaviors.

 ### Git Set up